Prisoner of War Medal: Detainees

 This category applied to servicemembers detained by a foreign government in the absence of a formal armed conflict.
-After the passage of Public Law 101–189, Secretary of the Navy K. Lawrence Garrett III authorized the POW Medal to the crew of the USS Pueblo on December 22, 1989, and the medal was awarded to the crew on May 5, 1990.
-Later in 1991, Secretary Garrett also awarded the POW Medal to a naval flight officer, Lt.
-Robert O. "Bobby" Goodman Jr., who was shot down by Syrian anti-aircraft gunners while conducting an airstrike against Syrian positions in Hammana, east of Beirut, on December 4, 1983.
+After the passage of Public Law 101–189, Secretary of the Navy H. Lawrence Garrett III authorized the POW Medal to the crew of the USS Pueblo on December 22, 1989, and the medal was awarded to the crew on May 5, 1990.
+Later in 1991, Secretary Garrett also awarded the POW Medal to a Naval Flight Officer, LT Robert O. "Bobby" Goodman, Jr., USN, whose A-6E Intruder attack jet was shot down by Syrian anti-aircraft gunners while conducting an airstrike against Syrian positions in Hammana, east of Beirut, on December 4, 1983.

-He was captured by Syrian forces and imprisoned until January 5, 1984, when he was released.
-In a 1991 Navy Office of the Judge Advocate General (OTJAG) review of Goodman's case, a Navy attorney stated that individuals held outside armed conflict "may be entitled to POW medals as a result of the [1989] amendment if the Secretary determines that the circumstances under which they were held captive were 'comparable to those under which persons have generally been held captive by enemy armed forces during periods of armed conflict.'"
-In 1993 the Secretary of the Army awarded the POW Medal to CW3 Michael Durant, an MH-60 special operations pilot who was shot down in Mogadishu and held captive by warlord Mohamed Aidid.
-In 1996 former USAF officers Freeman "Bruce" Olmstead and John McKone received the POW Medal from the Secretary of the Air Force for their captivity in Lubyanka prison in Moscow, Russia, between July 1960 and January 1961; the two were shot down by a Russian fighter plane while flying their RB-47 on a patrol over the Barents Sea.
-According to the USAF deputy chief of staff for personnel, "a precedent has been set with the award of POW Medals to the crew of the U.S.S.
-Pueblo and to Chief Warrant Officer Michael Durant for his capture in Somalia."
-In 2000 U2 pilot Gary Powers posthumously received the POW Medal from the USAF for his captivity in Russia.
+His pilot having been killed during the shootdown, Goodman was captured by Syrian forces and imprisoned until January 5, 1984, when he was released.
+In a 1991 Navy Office of the Judge Advocate General (OTJAG) review of Goodman's case, a Navy attorney stated that individuals held outside armed conflict, "...may be entitled to POW medals as a result of the [1989] amendment if the Secretary determines that the circumstances under which they were held captive were 'comparable to those under which persons have generally been held captive by enemy armed forces during periods of armed conflict.'"
+In 1993 the Secretary of the Army awarded the POW Medal to CW3 Michael Durant, an Army MH-60 Blackhawk helicopter special operations pilot who was shot down in Mogadishu and held captive by warlord Mohamed Aidid.
+In 1996, retired USAF officers Colonel Freeman "Bruce" Olmstead and Colonel John McKone received the POW Medal from the Secretary of the Air Force for their captivity in Lubyanka prison in Moscow, Russia, between July 1960 and January 1961; the two were shot down by a Russian fighter plane while flying their RB-47 Stratojet on a patrol over the Barents Sea.
+According to the USAF deputy chief of staff for personnel, "...a precedent has been set with the award of POW Medals to the crew of the USS Pueblo and to Chief Warrant Officer Michael Durant for his capture in Somalia."
+In 2000, U-2 pilot Gary Powers posthumously received the POW Medal from the USAF for his captivity in Russia.